 Detection metrics were computed for each adjusted hydrodynamic model domain and for each grid cell.
-Every satellite inundation map and modelled inundation extent was classified as a hit (H, observed inundation by the satellite correctly detected by the model), miss (M, observed inundation not detected by the model), or false alarm (F, inundation detected by the model but none observed by the satellite) using a contingency table, following Ebert et al. (2007) (Figure 4-10).
+For every available satellite inundation map, each grid cell in the model domain was classified as a hit (H, observed inundation correctly detected), miss (M, observed inundation not detected by product), or false alarm (F, inundation detected but none observed) using a contingency table, following Ebert et al. (2007) (Figure 4-9).

-Figure 4-10 Classification at the grid cell level using a contingency table
+Figure 4-9 Detection metrics classification at the grid cell level using a contingency table

-The following statistics were computed from the contingency table (see Collaboration for Australian Weather and Climate Research (CAWCR)):
+The following statistics were computed from the contingency table:

 - The Probability Of Detection, POD = H/(H + M), gives the fraction of inundated pixels correctly detected (range 0 to 1, 1 indicating a perfect score).
-It is sensitive to hits, but ignores false alarms, and it should be used in conjunction with the False Alarm Ratio (FAR; see next bullet point). - FAR = F/(H + F), gives the fraction of wrongly detected inundated pixels (range 0 to 1, 0 indicating a perfect score).
-It is sensitive to false alarms, but ignores misses.
+It is sensitive to hits, but ignores false alarms, and it should be used in conjunction with the false alarm ratio (see next bullet point). - The false alarm ratio (FAR) = F/(H + F), gives the fraction of wrongly detected inundated pixels (range 0 to 1, 0 indicating a perfect score).
+It is sensitive to false alarms, but ignores misses. - The frequency bias (FB) = (H + F)/(H + M), gives the ratio of the simulated to observed inundated pixels frequency (range 0 to ∞, 1 indicating a perfect score).
+It measures the ratio of the frequency of the modelled inundated pixels to the frequency of the satellite imagery inundated pixels, and it indicates whether the hydrodynamic model has tended to underestimate (FB < 1)

-- The Frequency Bias, FB = (H + F)/(H + M), gives the ratio of the simulated to observed inundated pixels frequency (range 0 to ∞, 1 indicating a perfect score).
-It measures the ratio of the frequency of modelled inundated pixels to the frequency of the satellite imagery inundated pixels, and it indicates whether the hydrodynamic model has tended to underestimate (FB < 1) or overestimate (FB > 1) events.
-It does not measure how well the modelled inundation extent corresponds to the satellite inundation extents, as it only measures relative frequencies. - The equitable threat score (ETS), used as an overall performance metric, gives the fraction of the inundated pixels that were correctly detected, adjusted for correct detections (He) that would be expected due to random chance: ETS = (H He)/(H + M + F He), where He = (H + M)(H + F)/N and N = the total number of estimates (range -1/3 to 1, 1 indicating a perfect score and 0 indicating no skill).
+or overestimate (FB > 1) events.
+It does not measure how well the modelled inundation extent corresponds to the satellite inundation extents, as it only measures relative frequencies.

+The equitable threat score (ETS), used as an overall performance metric, gives the fraction of the inundated pixels that were correctly detected, adjusted for correct detections (He) that would be expected due to random chance: ETS = (H - He)/(H + M + F - He), where He = (H + M)(H + F)/N and N = the total number of estimates (range -1/3 to 1, 1 indicating a perfect score and 0 indicating no skill).
 It is sensitive to hits.
 Because it penalises both misses and false alarms in the same way, it does not distinguish the sources of error.